-school-ur-ee-ah-nah Honorific for John Scouler, (1804-1871) botanist on the Hudson Bay Company's voyage to the Columbia River 1824-1825.

-Taxonomy: Of the willows here, this is the one with the widest range, covering most of western North America.
+Latin schoo-lur-ee-ah-nah, American skoo-LAIR-ee-ah-nah voyage to the Columbia River 1824-1825. $\label{thm:eq:honorific} \mbox{Honorific for John Scouler, (1804-1871) botanist on the Hudson Bay Company's}$ Taxonomy: Of the willows here, this is the one with the widest range, covering most of western North America.
 As such, seven different subspecific names have been applied.
 PLANTS recognizes only the species and even the splitter Hultén simply mentions at the end of his entry "our form is generally var. coetanea Ball.".
 I'm content with that!
 Notes: This is the first willow to flower here with short "pussy willow" catkins that stick out from the side of the branches (as opposed to long and erect in feltleaf willow).
 The photo of the exploding catkin shows how the leaves broader near the tip.
 The short reddish hairs from the underside of mature leaves appear as an orange-brown hue, yet the overall impression of the leaves when walking by is that they are pale with white hairs.
 It takes a hand examination to see the hairs.
 The branches often are attached at right angles to the main stems.
 Salix sitchensis Sanson ex Bongard 1832, Sitka willow

 Another oblanceolate willow with a pale underside, this one flowers with the leaves.
 The hairs under the leaf are arranged pointing to the tip of the leaf and this gives it a rather silky look, but it takes handling a leaf and looking closely.
 The end of the leaf is mostly entire and a bit revolute (rolled under).
 The catkins are long and narrow and when in flower a good character that is easily seen while walking.
 This is a lanky shrub on the glacial outwash plain.

 Family Violaceae Batsch 1802 violets

 Viola Linnæus 1753, violets

+vie-OH-lah

-vie-o-lah Latin viola, violet; several spring flowers, pansy.
+Latin viola, violet; several spring flowers, pansy.